 Continuums of Care (CoCs) are part of a program operated by the US Department of Housing & Urban Development (HUD) that establishes community-based planning networks for homelessness assistance based on geographic location.
 CoCs are made up of service providers, such as emergency shelters and housing providers, as well as advocates, government officials, housing authorities, and other agencies that collaborate to work towards ending homelessness.

-In 2020, THN contracted with software vendor, Green River, to build and deploy the THDSN data warehouse and hired a Project Manager to lead the project forward.
+THN is contracting with Green River, to deploy, expand, and maintain the THDSN data warehouse.
 Since then, six CoCs have agreed to participate in the project’s implementation and contribute data to the THDSN data warehouse.

 The nine CoCs participating represent all but San Antonio/Bexar County CoC and the Wichita Falls area.
 Currently, THDSN represents 237 out of 254 Texas counties covering 93% of the counties in Texas.
 We will continue working with our other CoC partners to encourage participation in THDSN.